barseghyanartur/matyan/docs/index.rst

 **Generate changelog between two branches:**

-In some cases you only want to show which changes have been made to acceptance since last production release.
+Sometimes you just need to show the changes made on acceptance since last production release.
 The following example would generate changelog with changes that are on acceptance branch and not yet in master.